This is a tutorial on how to do iron projects for synthetic materials.

 Iron or Heat Press – I used an iron but apparently this is the best seller Heat Press on Amazon.

 Pillow Case – I love the look of navy and white.
-Here are a really affordable set of navy pillow cases from Amazon.
+Here is a really affordable set of navy pillow cases from Amazon.

 Template – I’ve included 2 FREE filigree designs in this set which are available in my resource library.